dtto/opensky/_site/README.md

 ```

 ## Deleting a page
-1. If you wish to keep the page but delete the page from the navigation bar, delete the appropriate `<li>` element in `_includes/header.html`.
+1. If you wish to keep the page but remove the link from the navigation bar, delete the appropriate `<li>` element in `_includes/header.html`.
 Deleting this would take out About from navigation:

 ```
 <li class="nav-item">